Calculated based on number of publications stored in Pure and citations from Scopus

 I am a Professor in the School of Psychological Sciences at Macquarie University.
 I am also a Registered Psychologist with clinical endorsement (AHPRA Registration Board Registration No: PSY0001352136) and a board approved supervisor (clinical psychology).

 I served as Deputy Director (2016-2022) and then Director (2023) for Macquarie University’s Centre for Emotional Health before its amalgamation into the Lifespan Health & Wellbeing Research Centre.
 From 2019-2023, I was the elected National President for the Australian Association for Cognitive and Behaviour Therapy (AACBT).
-Currently, I am Acting Director for the Master of Clinical Psychology program at Macquarie University.
+In 2024, I served as Acting Director for the Master of Clinical Psychology program at Macquarie University.

 My journey in psychology started with a “Careers in Psychology” class at the University of Nebraska-Lincoln.
 It was also facilitated by the McNair Scholars Program, which aims to prepare disadvantaged undergraduate students for doctoral studies.
 If it was not for the McNair Scholars Program and other opportunities provided to me by academic and clinical mentors, I may not be where I am today.
-Thus, it is very important to me that I give back to other first-generation minority students.
+Thus, it is very important to me that I give back to other first-generation, rural, low SES, minority students and other marginalised individuals.

 Research student supervision

-I routinely supervise both undergraduates and postgraduate students interested in topics related to my field of research.
-Importantly, many students enter my lab before the Honours year as a way to prepare themselves for their upcoming year of research.
-I also mentor postdoctoral fellows in their supervision of students by serving as a co-supervisor.
+I routinely supervise both undergraduate and postgraduate students interested in topics related to my field of research.
+Importantly, many students enter my lab in the second year of their undergraduate studies as a way to prepare themselves for a research career.

 Research engagement